SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 ```

 Positive
 : If you completed optional step #6 above in [Install Solace PubSub Event Broker](#install-solace-pubsub-event-broker), then you can view the results of the configuration script: Refresh the screen to observe the configured VPN and associated objects.
-If you navigate to the queue `SCALED_CONSUMER_QUEUE1`, you can view the attached consumers.
-Initially zero, this list will grow and shrink as we publish messages with KEDA configured.
+If you navigate to the queue **SCALED_CONSUMER_QUEUE1**, you can view the attached consumers.
+Initially there will be zero consumers.
+This list will grow and shrink as we publish messages with KEDA configured.

 ### Create solace-consumer Deployment
 The Solace PubSub+ Event Broker should be created and configured prior to completing this step.
-Create the `solace-consumer` deployment by executing the following steps:
+Create the **solace-consumer** deployment by executing the following steps.

-1. Apply the solace-consumer.yaml file to the cluster to create the deployment:
+#### Apply the solace-consumer.yaml file to the cluster to create the deployment
 ```bash
 kubectl apply -f https://codelabs.solace.dev/codelabs/keda-solace-queue/config/solace-consumer.yaml
 ```

-2. Verify that the consumer is deployed and ready
+#### Verify that the consumer is deployed and ready
 ```bash
 kubectl get deployments -n solace kubectl get pods -n solace
 ```

 Positive
-: Note that there should be one replica of the `solace-consumer` pod running at this point.
+: Note that there should be one replica of the **solace-consumer** pod running at this point.
 We are now ready to proceed with using KEDA to scale the solace-consumer deployment!

 ## Review KEDA ScaledObject Configuration

 Duration: 0:15:00

-A KEDA ScaledObject provides the core configuration for KEDA.
-This section explains the
+KEDA ScaledObject provides the core configuration for KEDA.
+This section reviews the configuration parameters.

+### ScaledObject
 We are going to apply a configuration file called `scaledobject-complete.yaml` to the Kubernetes cluster.
 This file contains a KEDA **ScaledObject**, **TriggerAuthentication** _and_ a Kubernetes **Secret** to manage credentials.
 The ScaledObject is shown in the exerpt below.
 (Elipses are in horizontalPodAutoscalerConfig, indicating that section is eliminated from the reproduction).

 ```yaml